-Take care to protect your developing fetus from dangerous substances during your pregnancy:
+Take care during pregnancy to protect your developing baby (fetus) from harmful chemicals.

-- Fumes from pesticides, household cleaners, and paint can be harmful to a developing fetus, especially in the first trimester.
-While you are pregnant, use chemical-free cleaning alternatives.
+Use chemical-free cleaning alternatives while you're pregnant.
 If you must use chemical cleaners, wear gloves, ventilate the area, and avoid inhaling fumes.

 Radiation exposure: X-rays, air travel, and electrical appliances

-The radiation from electrical appliances such as televisions, computers, or electric blankets (electromagnetic radiation) has not been shown to cause birth defects.
-Electric blankets or water bed heaters can be used to warm the bed, but it is a good idea to turn them off when you get into bed so that you don't become overheated.
+The radiation from electrical appliances such as televisions, computers, or electric blankets has not been shown to cause birth defects.
+You can use an electric blanket or water bed heater to warm the bed, but it is a good idea to turn it off when you get into bed so that you don't become overheated.

 Author: Healthwise Staff